lukaszknysak/F5-Advanced-Web-Application-Firewall/README.md

 ![image](https://user-images.githubusercontent.com/51786870/210518168-1db7f73d-118c-41a2-8d24-9ba6360a80a8.png)

-2. Browse to **Security > Event Logs > Application > Requests** and look for the most recent Sev5 Event.
+2. Browse to **Security > Event Logs > Application > Requests** and look for the most recent Severity 5 Event.
 Select the event, review the violations and click the 2 under Occurrences for the Attack signature detected violation.

 ![image](https://user-images.githubusercontent.com/51786870/210518293-2c1ce688-5905-4d25-b737-7638fdc3f0f4.png)